blue-cheetah-77-88-33-66/Synthetic-Data-using-GAN-and-Stable-Diffusion/README.md

 # Synthetic-Data-using-GAN-and-Stable-Diffusion
 <h2>UNDER CONSTRUCTION</h2>

+FID score will be calculated by evaluating the synthetic content datasets created in the CNN model.

 Comparison of the performance of synthetic data in the breast cancer classification using GAN and Stable Diffusion

 ![overview](https://user-images.githubusercontent.com/117897880/229492793-2b2c3476-8766-4cf9-b214-cf787f3527f2.png)

+<h2>Instances of generated images using DCGAN</h2>

+Generated images will be here (Loading)

+<h2>Instances of generated images using Stable Diffusion</h2>

+Generated images will be here (Loading)

 <h2>Steps of this project</h2>

 <h3>1)Project Overview:</h3>

--Define the project's objective: To compare the accuracy of breast cancer classification using the IDC dataset with and without data augmentation techniques, specifically GANs and Stable Diffusion.
+-Define the project's objective: To compare the accuracy and FID score of breast cancer classification using the IDC dataset with and without data augmentation techniques, specifically DCGAN and Stable Diffusion.

--Familiarize yourself with breast cancer classification algorithms, GANs, Stable Diffusion, and the IDC dataset.

 <h3>2)Dataset Preparation:</h3>